Mende, Lozère: Middle Ages

 At the beginning of the 1470s, conflict erupted between Bishop Antoine de La Panouse and King Louis XI, because of the support that the bishop had given to the County of Armagnac when it had revolted.
 To counter it, the king subtracted La Panouse authority over the city which then became autonomous.
 It wasn't until 1478 that the bishops found authority over the city, sharing revenues with the consul.

 At the end of the Hundred Years' War, Mende developed its production of drapery, and thus increased its role as a commercial crossroads between the Languedoc and Auvergne, exporting its fame.
 It is estimated that in the 16th century Mende was one of the richest dioceses of Languedoc before Montpellier and Toulouse.
 This wealth of the diocese reinforced the ecclesiastical power.
 Thus among the list of the bishops of the time one can count a number from the family of the Pope.
 Giuliano della Rovere was ordained bishop of Mende, although he never visited in the capital of Gévaudan (practice known as commendation).
 His nephews, Clement and François, succeeded him in this position.
 During his tenure, François adorned the cathedral with its bell towers, which one hosted the Non Pareille, the largest bell in the world.

-In October 1485, when Clement de La Rovere came to the episcopal seat, old quarrels between the consul and the bishopric re-emerged, first mentioned with fear of losing this privilege.
+In October 1485, when Clément de La Rovère came to the episcopal seat, old quarrels between the consul and the bishopric re-emerged, first mentioned with fear of losing this privilege.
 Thus they barricaded the gates of Mende, so that the bishop could not access.
 At this time the bishops primarily used their Balsièges Castle as a residence (that of Chanac being the summer residence).
 In vain as the Della Rovere family covered the full authority by notice of the king in 1492.
 The title of consul was held in place of the traditional title of trustee.